slcs-jsc/jurassic/README.md

 ## Further information

+More detailed information for new users and developers of JURASSIC is collected in the [GitHub wiki](https://github.com/slcs-jsc/jurassic/wiki).

 These are the main references for citing the JURASSIC model in scientific publications:

 * Baumeister, P. F. and Hoffmann, L.: Fast infrared radiative transfer calculations using graphics processing units: JURASSIC-GPU v2.0, Geosci.
 Model Dev., 15, 1855–1874, https://doi.org/10.5194/gmd-15-1855-2022, 2022.